 Why No Outrage?
 Why No Warnings About Carbs?

 When ugly people do ugly things, it has a tendency to catch people’s attention.
 As with the recent acts of terrorism.
-Ugly people acting as bullies, being ugly.
+Ugly people acting like bullies, being ugly.
 Their tactics only work when we agree to be as stupid as they wish, and be afraid.
 That how bullies work, through fear, and if you don’t fear them, their tactics won’t work.